WyattHolliday/Protobiota/README.md

 # A-Life-Capstone-Project
 An artificial life simulator by Maxwell Cole, Ethan Doll, Wyatt Holliday, Sasha Rosenthal, and Myles Scholz.

+*Note: This was only copied and pushed from the oringinal repository, this is frozen at the expo version.
+Original at https://github.com/MylesScholz/A-Life-Capstone-Project.*

 For user documentation, visit https://protobiota.github.io/.

 ## Repository Overview